Massive London 'fatberg' to be turned into museum exhibit

 Fatbergs (the word is a portmanteau of fat and iceberg) form over time as items such as wet wipes, nappies, condoms, sanitary products and various types of greases and oils are flushed or washed down drains instead of disposed correctly.

-Thames Water, the municipality which removed the Whitechapel monster, says it spends -1 million a month, or nearly $1.4 million, to clear blockages of this kind.
+Thames Water, which operates the water system in London, says it spends £1 million a month, or nearly $1.4 million, to clear blockages of this kind.
 To reduce their occurrence, it has started a campaign called "Bin it - don't block it" to educate the public on which items should be discarded as regular garbage rather than flushed down the toilet.

 The worst offenders are cooking oils and fats -- coming mostly from restaurants and other food outlets -- and wet wipes, which are often marketed as "flushable."
 But unlike toilet paper, these wipes take years to break down as they often contain plastic, and shouldn't be flushed at all.